Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Downstream legal task

 \section{Downstream legal task}

-We use legal decisions from the European Court of Human Rights (ECtHR) to form a binary classification task based on violation existence.
-For our experiments, we generate new ECtHR dataset\footnote{The new ECtHR dataset is publicly available at \href{https://huggingface.co/datasets/TrustHLT/ECtHR_dataset}{huggingface.co/datasets/TrustHLT/ECtHR\_dataset}} by scraping HUDOC\footnote{\url{https://hudoc.echr.coe.int/}} database.
-We collaborate with another legal expert to obtain filters to create the dataset, separate from the ones who perform qualitative evaluation.
+We use legal decisions from the ECtHR to define a binary classification task based on the existence of a violation.
+For our experiments, we construct a new ECtHR dataset by scraping the HUDOC\footnote{\url{https://hudoc.echr.coe.int/}} database\footnote{The new ECtHR dataset is publicly available at \url{huggingface.co/datasets/TrustHLT/ECtHR_dataset}}.
+We collaborate with an additional legal expert, distinct from the four‑expert team that developed the evaluation guidelines (see Section \ref{subsec: qualysis}), to specify the filters used to create the dataset (see Appendix \ref{sec: app_data}).